ahege/net.asam.openscenario.expr/README.md

     - ${($defaultWidth + 3)/2}
 ## Basic Design Policies
 This fundamental list of requirements must be fullfilled.
 * The use must be as intuitive as possible for the user.
 * Operators are exclusively supported for numerical value datatypes.
 For int, unsingedInt, unsignedShort and double datatypes.
 Not for boolean, string or dateTime datatypes.
 * The following operators are supported (in the order of operator precedence)
     - Unary Minus, negating a number (-)
     - Multiply operator (*)
     - Division operator (/)
-    - Modulo Operator(%)
+    - Modulo operator(%)
-    - Minus Operator (-)
+    - Minus operator (-)
-    - Minus Operator (+)
+    - Minus operator (+)
 * Nested Expressions with brackets are supported.
 * Explicit conversion is supported.
+    - ${(unsignedInt) $doubleValue}
+    - ${(unsignedShort) $doubleValue}
+    - ${(int) $doubleValue}
-Implicit conversion is applied where information loss is not an issue.
+* Implicit conversion is applied where information loss is not an issue.
 * The operators are intentionally limited.
 Simple operations in a sceanrio file should be possible while complex calculations should not expressed in a scenario file but externally.

 ## General implementation restrictions
 OpenSCENARIO may process safety critical data which must guarantee accurate calculation.
 Explicit conversion between data types that imply data loss must be detected.
 Due to mathematical rules and notations, the implemented evaluation of expression must:
 * follow the general rules for arithmetic operator precedence.
 * detect arithmetic errors (Division by zero)
 * detect conversion errors like ${(unsignedShort) 100000} or ${(unsignedShort) -10}
-*	avoid arithmetic overflow.
+* avoid internal arithmetic overflow.

 ## Avoiding internal arithemtic overflow
-The internal datatypes must ensure, that arithmetic overflow is avoided .
+The internal datatypes must ensure, that arithmetic overflow is avoided.
 This may most efficiently and safely achieved when using 64-byte values for internal calculation for integer numbers and using 64 byte double values for floating point value.
 It is recommended that int, unsingedInt, unsignedShort values are converted into 64 byte integer values for internal calculations.
 Any arithmetic overflow must be avoided or must issue an error for internal calculation.
 When internal limits (e.g. 64 byte limits for integer values) are reached, the calculation must abort with an error.